Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Results

 In the bottom panels of Fig.~\ref{fig:fractionalRPSloss}, we show the distributions of the peak RPS period quantities.
 In the bottom left panel, we show the minimum (dark red, '/' hatch, solid outline) and maximum (light red, '\textbackslash' hatch, dashed outline) host-centric distances during the peak RPS periods.
 The minimum peak RPS distance distribution has its peak (mode) at $0.3\rvir$, and the median (16, 84 percentiles) are $0.43\, (0.22,\ 1.1)\ \rvir$.
 The maximum peak RPS distance distribution peaks at $\rvir$, with median (16, 84 percentiles) at $1.2\, (0.75,\, 1.9)\ \rvir$.
-These distributions reflect that the peak RPS period starts at large distances in the halo (which has been discussed in, e.g., \citealp{Bahe2013,Zinger2018}) and continues until approximately the pericentric approach, which for our sample of jellyfish that lose all cold gas by $z=0$ tends to be at $\gtrsim 0.2\rvir$ (see Zinger et al. in prep., for more details about TNG jellyfish at large distances $\dsathost>\rvir$).
+These distributions reflect that the peak RPS period starts at large distances in the halo (which has been discussed in, e.g., \citealp{Bahe2013,Zinger2018}) and continues until approximately the pericentric approach, which for our sample of jellyfish that lose all cold gas by $z=0$ tends to be at $\gtrsim 0.2\rvir$ \citep[see][for more details about TNG jellyfish at large distances $\dsathost>\rvir$]{Zinger2023}.
 The cold gas is being stripped in, and thereby deposited into, the host halos; we extensively expand on this in \S~\ref{sec:disc_CGM} and Fig.~\ref{fig:halos_totalRPS}.

 In the bottom center panel, we see that the onset of the peak RPS occurs at or just after ($\lesssim 1$~Gyr) infall.
 Only $\approx15$~per~cent of these jellyfish galaxies begin their peak RPS period $>1$~Gyr after infall, suggesting that the infall time is a reasonable definition for the start of the total RPS time span.